Are you an adviser? Go to Unbiased Pro

 Which is better for passive, long-term investing?

-For passive, long-term investors, Hargreaves Lansdown services may be more ideal.
-Its range of low-cost index funds and ETFs, combined with transparent fees, makes it ideal for a buy-and-hold strategy.
+For passive, long-term investors, Hargreaves Lansdown’s services may be better.
+Its range of low-cost index funds and ETFs, combined with transparent fees, makes it ideal for buy-and-hold investors.

-St James’s Place, while excellent for tailored advice, focuses more on actively managed funds.
-These can have higher costs that may reduce returns over the long term for investors.
+St James’s Place, while it has the benefit of tailored advice, focuses more on actively managed funds.
+These can incur higher costs, which may reduce returns over the long term for investors.

 How do their investment philosophies differ?